jon4444/CI601-Sports_Brighton/README.md

 # CI601-Sports_Brighton
-This is the coursework submitted to the CI601 - Computing Project This website aims to provide a convenient place students at the University of Brighton can buy sportswear at an affordable price.
+This is the project assignment for the CI601 - Computing Project This website aims to provide a convenient place students at the University of Brighton can buy sportswear at an affordable price.